 Individual Lessons are offered to students in grade six to adult.
-Most Individual Lessons take place at our Red Hill Studio, where books and resources are readily available.
-Individual students are required to enrol in a weekly Philosophers or Dreamers class (to gain essential performing experience and team skills) and have the option of attending a complementary Speech and Drama theory class each week.
+Most Individual Lessons take place at our Red Hill Studio, where our collection of books and resources are readily available.
+Individual students in grade six to ten are required to enrol in a weekly Philosophers or Dreamers class (to gain essential performing experience and team skills) and have the option of attending a complementary Speech and Drama theory class each week.

 Individual Students extend their Speech and Drama skills through participation in AMEB (Australian Music Examination Board) Drama and Performance exams.
 The syllabus takes students through a series of levels, with content such as Australian Literature, Biography and Autobiography, Elizabethan Literature (just to name a few!)